 Most of the waterproof walking shoes that we’ve recommended come with a similar, or standard lacing system that you’ll be very well used to.

-However, there is a lot you can do yourself to fine tune the feeling a fit of your shoes by looking at the lacing system.
+There is a lot you can do yourself to fine tune the feeling and fit of your shoes by looking at the lacing system.
 We wrote a whole article on how you can do this – looking at some of the most common foot concerns and shapes and the lacing patterns you can do to achieve a bespoke fit.
 Read the guide to relacing your shoes here.

 Toe Protection